johaun-hatchett/Words2Wisdom/README.md

 ---
 # Text2KG

 We introduce Text2KG – an intuitive, domain-independent tool that leverages the creative generative ability of GPT-3.5 in the KG construction process.
 Text2KG automates and accelerates the construction of KGs from unstructured plain text, reducing the need for traditionally-used human labor and computer resources.
 Our approach incorporates a novel, clause-based text simplification step, reducing the processing of even the most extensive corpora down to the order of minutes.
 With Text2KG, we aim to streamline the creation of databases from natural language, offering a robust, cost-effective, and user-friendly solution for KG construction.

+**Note:** Usage requires an OpenAI API key.

 ## Usage